-If you are in the market for a convenient and adaptable banking partner, consider SoFi.
+If you are in the market for a convenient and adaptable banking partner, consider SoFi Checking and Savings.
 We’ll help you bank better.
-When opened with direct deposit, a SoFi bank account offers no account fees, and you’ll earn a terrific 1.80% APY.
+When opened with direct deposit, a SoFi bank account offers no account fees, and you’ll earn a competitive APY.

 Is a counter check the same as a personal check?

 A counter check can be equivalent to a personal check, and it may be presented as legal tender like a personal check.
 The main difference is that a counter check is likely to lack the more detailed identifying information that’s pre-printed on a personal check.